-Initially, Minard and Cirelli experimented on TikTok by reposting Backstage’s high-engagement Instagram content, such as celebrity interviews and Instagram Reels focused on performer specific scenarios like self-tapes and headshots.
-However, they soon realized that videos native to the platform and TikTok’s particular creator style would translate better; they decided to not only incorporate the editorial content found on Backstage, but also find a face for the videos.
-Utilizing Backstage’s in-house casting service to find talent, Minard and Cirelli put out a casting call with fairly simple instructions asking talent to create video content around editorial articles about film set terms actors should know and on camera-friendly clothing for TV hosts.
+Initially, Minard and Cirelli experimented on TikTok by reposting Backstage’s high-engagement Instagram content, such as celebrity interviews and Instagram Reels focused on performer-specific scenarios like self-tapes and headshots.
+However, they soon realized that videos native to the platform and TikTok’s particular creator style would translate better.
+They decided to not only incorporate the editorial content found on Backstage, but also find a face for the videos.
+Utilizing Backstage’s in-house casting service to find talent, Minard and Cirelli put out a casting call with fairly simple instructions for auditioners: create video content around editorial articles about film set terms actors should know and camera-friendly clothing for TV hosts.
 “We put three [articles] that we thought would probably be the easiest to get someone to describe the piece in a video,” Cirelli says.

 After going through 180 submissions, Cirelli and Minard whittled it down to the top five and eventually decided on actor Andrea Kristina, who has over 42,000 likes on TikTok.
-Kristina was chosen based on the engaging charm she displayed in her submission and, according to Minard and Cirelli, her natural understanding of how to use TikTok efficiently, for example, in terms of video set-up, popular style usage of in-app text, and general personality traits that perform well.
+Kristina was chosen based on the engaging charm she displayed in her submission and, according to Minard and Cirelli, her natural understanding of how to use TikTok efficiently—including video set-up know-how, using popular styles of in-app text, and showcasing general personality traits that perform well.

-Their TikTok titled “How Not to Pose for a Headshot” soon picked up traction and Backstage’s following grew 600% over three weeks and even saw an increase in following on Instagram—still the leading platform for influencer marketing, according to eMarketer.
+Their TikTok titled “How Not to Pose for a Headshot” soon picked up traction; Backstage’s following grew 600% over three weeks and even saw an increase on Instagram—still the leading platform for influencer marketing, according to eMarketer.
 Five elements pushed the process to the next level.

-Not only is creativity and charisma useful for standing out, but according to Minard and Cirelli, communication skills and knowing how to take direction help overcome obstacles faced by the nature of digital collaboration, “because we’re doing this content remotely, we can’t direct someone in a studio filming it,” says Minard.
+Not only is creativity and charisma useful for standing out, but according to Minard and Cirelli, communication skills and knowing how to take direction help overcome obstacles faced by the nature of digital collaboration.
+“Because we’re doing this content remotely, we can’t direct someone in a studio filming it,” says Minard.
 With these shortcomings in mind, it benefits all sides to keep the process more collaborative and to have the talent communicate what works best for them.
-“That’s why we made the casting call the way we did,” adds Minard.
+“That’s why we made the casting call the way we did,” Minard adds.
 “We essentially set up what we would want the creative brief process to be, which was to send an article from Backstage and [have the talent] be really creative with it.”

-Involving the talent in the actual creative process helped Minard and Cirelli navigate the unfamiliar territory of TikTok.
-Making sure it not only fits Backstage’s voice, but also fits the vibe and culture of TikTok.
+Involving the talent in the actual creative process helped Minard and Cirelli navigate the unfamiliar territory of TikTok: making sure their content not only fit Backstage’s voice but also the vibe and culture of the social platform.
 “It’s being really open to being collaborative with those performers,” Minard says.
-“They know about the platform, they’re on it and they can help make that content really great, and not just be a person standing in front of a phone, but be somebody who’s coming up with the ideas with you and making sure it feels really genuine.”
+“They know about the platform, they’re on it, and they can help make that content really great, and not just be a person standing in front of a phone, but be somebody who’s coming up with the ideas with you and making sure it feels really genuine.”

-It might sound obvious, but bringing charisma and creativity to the platform is essential to having your content stand out on the ever-growing platform.
-“I just didn’t want to have to teach someone creativity, I’d rather them have it,” says Cirelli.
+It may sound obvious, but bringing charisma and creativity to the platform is essential to having your content stand out on the ever-growing network.
+“I just didn’t want to have to teach someone creativity.
+I’d rather them have it,” says Cirelli.
 “As well as presence on camera, so they actually bring in the audience and engage with the person that’s watching the video.”

-Casting a performer to be the face of Backstage on TikTok went hand in hand with the traditional influencer strategy where Backstage’s Activation, Retention & Community Manager Liz Farris focused her efforts.
+Casting a performer to be the face of Backstage on TikTok went hand in hand with the traditional influencer strategy led by Backstage’s activation, retention, and community manager, Liz Farris.
 For Farris, seeking the right influencer to partner with doesn’t always consist of follower count as much as community engagement.
 “We’re always looking for influencers who strongly resonate with our brand, are engaged in the filmmaking or acting industry, and can speak sincerely to their audience,” says Farris.
 “These are the people who aren’t afraid to use their voice, speak their mind, and share their experience.”

-Going after the influencers with a responsive and engaged community, such as ones who answer questions from their audience or ones who prioritize their follower’s interests over their own, often results in a higher view count, according to Farris.
-Actors that Backstage has previously collaborated with include Amanda Buhs and Eliana Ghen, both who have their own large followings and have helped in promotion for Backstage.
+Going after the influencers with a responsive and engaged community, such as ones who answer questions from their audience or prioritize their follower’s interests over their own, often results in a higher view count, according to Farris.
+Actors that Backstage has previously collaborated with include Amanda Buhs and Eliana Ghen, both of whom have their own large followings.

-Farris believes that going the route of influencer marketing has been one of the best acquisition channels for Backstage, especially through TikTok, the return on investment has been surprisingly high.
+Farris believes that influencer marketing has been one of the best acquisition channels for Backstage.
+And the return on investment has been surprisingly high on TikTok.
 “On a $5,000 starting budget, we’ve managed to pay less than $2 per install, which many brands might find low,” says Farris.
 “Compared to ads run on Snapchat or Google that average to $4.50 per install, we’ve seen a significant uplift in the number of installs and an increase in brand awareness.”

 This also has led to more influencers reaching out to Backstage asking to collaborate on other promotions.

-For brands looking to follow Backstage’s success, Farris says it’s pretty straightforward: “I highly recommend setting your goals first: what is it that you want to do?
+For brands looking to follow Backstage’s success, Farris says it’s pretty straightforward: “I highly recommend setting your goals first: What is it that you want to do?
 Do you want to promote a new product or feature?
-Do you want to increase subscription rates or improve the brand awareness?”
+Do you want to increase subscription rates or improve brand awareness?”